LiamSnow/nvim-config/README.md

 ### Switching to Neovim 😎

-TL;DR Vim keybinds are cool & fast.
-Vim mode in VSCode & Obsidian sucks.
-Neovim is hard to setup but worth it.
-I love Neovim.

 I always envied people who used Vim.
 It was so fast and just looked like black magic.
 I had attempted to learn multiple times, but always had issues sticking with it because of its steep learning